This file part of www.watertownhistory.org website

 line of fine candies, Baumann's was among the leaders in this section of the

 state.
-Its many excellent home made candies, both hard varieties and chocolates,
+Its many excellent home made candies, both hard varieties and

-were among its best known products.
-It
+chocolates, were among its best known products.

-color and holiday sparkle on Christmas trees and in candy dishes.
+which added color and holiday sparkle on Christmas trees and in candy dishes.

 Mr.